jameskirsop/play-py/README.md

 There's also a full screen web view to show a Now Playing display on a TV or other monitor.
 This is available at http://yourweburl:port/screen.
 We have PlayPy running on a 27" iMac in the office and this view is what is on the screen, so staff know what song is playing.

 ## Requirements and Setup
+First create a virtualenv and copy/clone this project into it.

+Inside your virtualenv you'll want to use pip to install the packages in requirements.txt

+Inside the `script` directory, there are two plist files for you to use to control the `monitor` and `queue` management command processes and a third to spin up the wsgi process.
+You can place these in the [appropriate directories of your choosing](https://medium.com/swlh/how-to-use-launchd-to-run-services-in-macos-b972ed1e352).
+You will also need to adjust the paths to your virtualenv in each of the `.plist` files.

-You'll need a Pusher.js account (a basic account is free), and an API key for the service.
+You will also need a Pusher.js account (a basic account is free), and an API key for the service.
 You'll need to place your key into the appropriate location in static/js/pusher.js

-Inside your virtualenv you'll want to use pip to install the packages in requirements.txt